romilly/rpi-docker-tensorflow/README.md

 ## Warning:

-This is definitely not production code!
+This is definitely not production code, but *it runs on my machine(tm)*.

-It requires the latest nightly build of Docker for the Pi, which I installed by running
+It requires the latest nightly build of Docker for the Pi.

-using ```curl -fsSL get.docker.com | CHANNEL=nightly sh```

-## Update:
+## Background:

+I originally started this project to create a simple way for Pi owners to experiment with TensorFlow.

+At the time, neither Docker nor TensorFlow were officially supported on the Pi.

-This project has been dormant, because
+More recently, this project has been dormant, because

-1. TensorFlow  and Docker officially support Raspbian
+1. TensorFlow  and Docker have officially supported Raspbian for a while, and
-1. While TensorFlow will run in a Docker container with jupyter, the limited memory of the Pi 3B+ meant that you couldn't do much with it.
+1. While TensorFlow *will run* in a Docker container with Jupyter, the limited memory of the Pi 3B+ meant that you couldn't do much with it.

 This has changed with the 4 GB model of the Pi 4B.

 I'm now attempting an experimental build for Raspbian buster that runs on a Raspberry Pi 4.

-I am testing the build using raspbian/buster and a **16 Gb** SD card on a Raspberry Pi model 4B with 4 GB of RAM.
+I am testing the build using Raspbian/buster and a 16 GB SD card on a Raspberry Pi model 4B with 4 GB of RAM.

 The script builds a container based on
-[Katsuya Hyodo's build of TensorFlow 1.14](https://github.com/PINTO0309/Tensorflow-bin) for the Raspberry Pi, with Tensorflow Lite enabled.
+[Katsuya Hyodo's build of TensorFlow 1.14](https://github.com/PINTO0309/Tensorflow-bin) for the Raspberry Pi, with TensorFlow Lite enabled.

 The docker image contains TensorFlow, Jupyter and a TensorFlow notebook copied from the official Google docker TensorFlow build.